Pulled Apart - Part IV: Talking to myself, using memory mapped files for communication

 string data = reader.ReadString();

-public static void SendMessageToServer(string instanceName, string messsage)
+public static void SendMessageToServer(string instanceName, string message)

 {